-Why it’s important: As the BBC points out, humans are neotenic.
-Meaning, curiosity and a love of learning are built into our psychology at a basic level.
-Pair that with ambition, and you get a clear correlation between professional development and satisfaction in high-performing employees.
+Why it’s important: As the BBC points out, curiosity and a love of learning are built into human psychology.
+Pair that with ambition, and you find a clear connection between professional development and satisfaction in high-performing employees.

 What it reveals: If survey results are good, then you’re on the right track.
 If you see mixed or challenged results here, it’s time to go to leadership.
-Try brainstorming ways to shake your workforce’s sense of stagnation, like increased professional development, mentorship opportunities, and more.
+Try brainstorming ways to shake your workforce’s sense of stagnation.
+You might recommend increased professional development, mentorship opportunities, and more.

 6. The work I do makes a difference in the success of my team.

-What it reveals: When this statement yields a positive score, congratulations — your team is a well-oiled, recognition-granting machine.
-Negative results offer a more interesting opportunity: It might be time to reexamine your organization’s recognition culture or work with managers to figure out how to make sure each teammate’s talents are being properly utilized.
+What it reveals: When this statement yields a positive score, congratulations!
+Your team is a well-oiled, recognition-granting machine.
+Negative results offer an interesting opportunity.
+It’s time to reimagine your organization’s recognition culture.
+Work with managers to figure out how to make sure each teammate’s talents are being properly utilized.

 7. I’m afforded the flexibility I need to meet the needs of both my work and my personal life.

-Why it’s important: Personal issues are one of the top causes of workplace stress, and as problems mount at home, they can become a major distraction in the office, too (and understandably so.)
+Why it’s important: Personal issues are one of the top causes of workplace stress, particularly in our work-from-home hybrid environments.

-That’s why it’s integral to make sure your employees feel they’re supported by your company in taking care of their personal needs.
+That’s why it’s integral to make sure your employees feel they have your support and flexibility to take care of their personal needs.
 When you set them up for a sustainable, beneficial, and empowering work-life partnership, you reap the satisfaction rewards.

 What it reveals: It’s time to take a look at your scheduling, benefits, and remote work policies.
 Strategize with leadership to set a policy that aligns with your company values and supports your workers (they’ll give 100% when they’re back in the office).

 As noted, employees work harder when they feel their voices are being heard.
-So don’t let those results sit idle — to see effective change, we’ve got to do something salient with that feedback.
-Time to take those pretty facts and figures, and turn them into results.
+So don’t let those results sit idle.
+It’s time to take those pretty facts and figures, and turn them into results.